SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-thoughts-on-variants.md

 Figure 2 in that paper does indeed show lower neutralization of the Epsilon variant by antibodies from Pfizer or Moderna vaccines as well as from blood serum from convalescent patients.
-It doesn't look super-dramatic to me, and there's no clinical evidence _yet_ that this is a problem.
+It doesn't look super-dramatic to me, and there's no clinical evidence _yet_ that this is enough to be a problem.
 But clearly the virus is rattling the doorknobs, looking for a way in.

 Maybe we should consider ourselves fortunate that maybe the Delta variant might be more virulent and outcompete the Epsilon variant, suppressing the vaccine evasion mutations?